Living in Montville in the Late 1940’s

 Going to School in Montville Circa 1945

-Longtime resident Donna Stillman and her family moved to Montville Township in 1945 where she began attending the old Poe School (demolished in 2018).
+Longtime resident Donna Stillman and her family moved to Montville Township in 1945 where she began attending the old Poe School (razed in 2018).
 Shortly before its demolition she returned to her old school building and shared some memories.

 The South Pike Ladies Club